***Updated on May 21, 2019***

 No. USCIS is not accepting requests from individuals who have never before been granted deferred action under DACA.
 The injunction does not require that first-time requests be accepted.

-Because DACA may end in the near future, we encourage applicants who are eligible to renew right away.
-We always recommend that an applicant speak with an attorney first before applying but even more so for those individuals with complicated immigration histories.
+As mentioned above, the Trump administration is attempting to overturn the injunction before the Supreme Court.
+Additionally, the State of Texas and some other states have filed a lawsuit against the federal government challenging the creation of the 2012 DACA program.
+Because there is a possibility that DACA may end in the near future, we encourage applicants who are eligible to renew right away.
+We always recommend that an applicant speak with an attorney first before applying but even more so for those individuals who have complicated immigration histories or who have had run-ins with the law.

 If an officer informs you that they have a warrant, ask them to slip it under your door.
 Read it carefully.
 Immigration officers often have papers that look very official but are not judicial warrants.
 Please also note that immigration agents frequently come to a person’s home very early in the morning and claim to be the police.
 If someone says that they are a police officer, ask to see their badge.
 Look closely at the badge for the word “police,” as many immigration officers also have badges.
 If the officers cannot show you a police badge, they may be immigration officers.
 Regardless of which agency the officers work for, no one can enter your home without permission unless they have a search warrant or an arrest warrant signed by a judge.